brycevegh/sdd680/Capstone Milestones/Milestone 5.md

             window_Edit_Available_Upgrade.close()
 ```

 The code above is what is used to find out what upgrades have been installed onto a tool.
 Then, take that list of upgrades and find how much money has been spent on purchasing those upgrades by using the available upgrade data to determine the cost of each upgrade installed on the tool.
 The changes that were made were to add a way to make the amount of money spent upgrading the tool to be display how money should be displayed.
-This was done by importing the locale library, and setting the locale currency to dollars.
+This was done by importing the locale library and setting the locale currency to dollars.
 Then, passing the total amount invested into the locale.currency function to allow the function to covert the output to be viewed how dollars should be.

 **Delete Installed Upgrade**